jackmorrison12/personal-site/content/blog/2020-05-05-portfolio-tech-stack.md

 My next step was to find out which option would be best fo styling.
 I'd previously only ever written CSS as I was going along, having transition to using Sass in my most recent attempt at my personal site.

 I looked into a few options: Bulma, Tailwind and (of course) Bootstrap.
 I'd only ever heard of the latter, and pretty quickly realised it was not what I wanted for my design ideas.
 I looked into more detail at Bulma and Tailwind; Bulma seemed to look very easy to use, being based on Flex, but Tailwind seemed to be much more customisable.

+I then read lots of conflicting reviews in favour of each side, but I also read of a lot of people who just preferred to use sass.
+I found a good range of sass files which were open source, and allowed basic features like padding and colours to be implemented by just adding a class, and decided to take this route.

+This was one change to how I had previously done things; I used to